bacpop/ggCaller/docs/quickstart.rst

 .. important::
     We are aware of issues installing from conda version at the moment.
-    We recommend installing from source at this time.
+    We recommend installing via Docker at this time.

 Installation
 ------------